currents-ai/help/help/welcome.md

 ## Need Help?

-If you can't find what you're looking for, please don't hesitate to reach out to our support team at [FreeText AI](https://freetext.ai).
+If you can't find what you're looking for, please don't hesitate to reach out to our support team at [Acme.Bot](https://acme.bot).

 ---